-Qawwal Warsi Brothers: From Hyderabad, India
+Qawwal Warsi Brothers: 19th April Sunday

 Recipient of the Patron's Award